BACCARA – Cutting-Edge Research and Education

 Passion for Research & Education

-In BACCARA young research talents benefit from the concentrated knowledge of renowned researchers: More than 20 professors and heads of junior research groups from the Department of Chemistry and Pharmacy, MEET Battery Research Center, Helmholtz Institute Münster and other departments of the University of Münster will be involved in BACCARA.
+At BACCARA, early-career researchers benefit from the combined expertise of a strong interdisciplinary network: More than 20 professors and heads of early-career research groups from the Departments of Chemistry and Pharmacy, the MEET Battery Research Centre, the Helmholtz Institute Münster and other departments at the University of Münster are jointly shaping the research and training programme.